fkarg/fkarg.github.io/staged/goalboss.md

 dedicated leader rarely get done with high quality or at all.
 Most of the time, it is not clear what the goal is or what the next steps will be.

-I really internalized that only after reading [Getting Things Done][gtd] - always know (and ask if you do not) what the goal is and what your next steps ought to be.
+I internalized that only after reading [Getting Things Done][gtd].
+Always know (and ask if you do not) what the goal is and what your next steps ought to be.

 ### Meeting Ground Rules
 Meeting ground rules are simple rules everyone in a meeting has to follow.
 The example ground rules given include that everyone has their phone on airplane mode, and to attack the problem instead of the person.
-The one I'm probably most guilty of not following is 'no rabbit holes' - stay on topic, basically.
-I only recently understood why both this and that everyone should participate are this important to effective meetings.
+The one I'm most guilty of not following is 'no rabbit holes' - stay on topic, basically.

+While receiving detailed reports is relevant, not everyone is interested in detailed discussions - they should happen prior to the report.
+More important than staying on topic is that everyone should (be required to) participate.
+It is everything but polite to keep someone somewhere where they can't do anything or participate in a meaningful way.

 ### Leadership Keys
-The five keys to leadership seem incomplete to me, but maybe I just haven't fully understood or internalized them yet.
+The five keys to leadership appear incomplete to me, but I certainly have not fully understood or internalized them yet.
 For me, leadership as described in [Extreme Ownership][extreme] feels more tangible.